Natural Fertility / Assisted Reproductive Technology (ART) Support Program

 - 3. Treatment Plan

 There are numerous reasons why having a baby may be challenged, so plans are completely individual based.
 However, all programs include diet therapy and a supplementation plan.
 Some in-office therapies may include:

 - Adrenal support injections and B vitamin injections.

 II.
 Botanical Medicine (plants and herbs), and Supplement Plan: Natural medicine plans are individualized and based on our assessment.
 The aim is to remove stressors, re-balance the body and optimize the functioning of the reproductive system.
-For your professional-strength supplemental plan expect to spend about $200/month.

 III.
 Follow-up visits are scheduled every 4-6 weeks to track progress, make any necessary changes and ensure you are on the right path.